korniichuk/rk/README.rst

 rk 0.2
 ------

+* **install all remote jupyter kernels from kernels dict with a "install-all" subcommand.**
 * **show list of remote jupyter kernels from kernels dict with a "list" subcommand.**

 .. rubric:: Footnotes